Code-Institute-Submissions/Searchepreneurs/README.md

 * STRIPE_PUBLISHABLE
 * STRIPE_SECRET

+### Setting up Travis ci

+This project uses the Travis ci to test its builds.
+To set up Travis, I first connected the github repository for this project to Travis, and pasted a markdown link into the top of this README.

+Then, I created a .travis.yml file, containing the following information:

+language: python
+python:
+- "3.4"
+install: "pip3 install -r requirements.txt"
+script:
+- SECRET_KEY="secret" ./manage.py test

+This file tells Travis the language used for the project and its version, as well as providing an install route for the neccesary requirements and generating a placeholder SECRET_KEY variable.

 ### Setting up AWS S3 buckets

 This project uses AWS S3 in order to host media files (such as images).